 In general, dairy products like milk, plain yogurt, cottage cheese, etc., are rich in calcium and tryptophan, promoting sleep quality in seniors.
 Drinking a glass of warm malted milk an hour before bedtime would also results in fewer sleep interruptions, probably due to a high amount of vitamin B (from malt) and vitamin D, calcium, and tryptophan (from milk).

 Drinking 1 or 2 cups of tart cherry juice is quite beneficial for sleep.
 Based on scientific research, tart cherries containing an above-average melatonin concentration play a significant role in promoting healthy sleep in seniors.

 Drinking chamomile tea (and other herbal teas) can also promote sleep in seniors.
-These teas help the body and mind to be more relaxed before sleeping.
-Chamomile tea has an ingredient, apigenin, that influences sleepiness and reduces insomnia.
-A study observed that a group of people who drink chamomile tea for a short period fell asleep 15 min faster and have less nighttime wakening.
+These teas help the body and mind to be more relaxed before bed.
+Chamomile tea has Apigenin, which influences sleepiness and reduces insomnia.
+A study observed that a group of people who drank chamomile tea for a short period fell asleep 15 min faster and had less nighttime wakening.

 Generally, staying hydrated is beneficial to have a good sleep.
 Drinking Warm milk, tart cherry juice, and herbal tea is vital for deep sleeping, but it also helps you stop snoring in just a few easy steps.

 Our sleep health is tightly connected to our lifestyle and our eating behaviour.
 Therefore, we can shift our eating behaviour toward healthy foods to experience better and deeper sleep.